yat529/typing.js/README.md

 ```

-### Full Example
+## Full Example

 This is a simple example including all the features.

-In the html file which you want to display this typing effect, create a empty div with the `id="demo"`.
+In a HTML file which you want to display this typing effect, create a empty div with the `id="demo"`.

 ```
 <div id="demo"></div>
 ```

-Then, in the `<script></script>` tag, or in a seperate javascript file, paste the following
+Then, in the `<script></script>` tag, or in a seperate javascript file, paste in the following codes

 ```
 _$("demo", 100, 800)